 Las Vegas, the destination for world-class global cuisine, has no shortage of delicious Asian American and Pacific Islander (AAPI) food.
-The city features restaurants owned and operated by some incredibly talented AAPI chefs who call Las Vegas home.
-Grab your friends and embark on a food tour you won’t forget, with the options below!
+From casual, family-run gems to elevated fine-dining experiences, there’s something for every budget and palate.
+Across the destination, you’ll find restaurants owned and operated by talented members of the AAPI community, many of whom proudly call Las Vegas home and bring deep cultural traditions, bold flavors and innovative techniques to the table.

-On the Strip
+Distinctive Restaurants on the Strip

 Take a culinary adventure at Komodo inside Fontainebleau Las Vegas, which offers an eclectic menu of Asian cuisines in an intimate dining room featuring mood lighting as dramatic as the plate presentations.
 Start with the sushi menu, move to playful takes on regional flavors like the tom kha halibut and save room for dessert!
 Yuzu raspberry dumplings, anyone?